ChristianBeer/ProFTPd-Admin/README.md

 ## Upgrade

 As the software has undergone a complete rewrite of the config file you should not overwrite your old config.php and compare and change values manually.
+If you want to upgrade the hashing algorithm you have to change all passwords after changing the configs (both ProFTPd and ProFTPd Admin).

 ## Installation